 3. Benefits of Direct Student Loans

-The first benefit of this loan is that almost every student is eligible to receive one.
-This makes it possible to get a Federal Direct Student Loan at all the schools you might be considering.
+The first benefit of a student Direct Loan is that almost every student is eligible to receive one.
+This makes it possible to get a federal Direct Loan at all the schools you might be considering.
 It’s unlikely that one school will offer a loan and another will not.

 This loan is the first type of aid offered to fill your need, and colleges like it because it doesn’t cost them anything.